AaronDemond/AaronDemond.github.io/index.md

 # Aaron Demond

 I have studied economics and computer science in Halifax, Nova Scotia, at both Dalhousie University and Saint Mary's University.
 I've been to hack-a-thons, worked as a full stack developer, and have an interest in Artificial Intelligence.
-I'm comfortable working with bash, configuring databases, and writing python.
+I'm comfortable working with bash, configuring databases, and writing Python.

 # About
 - Coded for 10+ years, using industry standards such as the MVC Design pattern and Enterprise grade systems, such as <a href="https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux">RHEL 6</a>.